 Hey all, my first non-fiction book, oh, wait, besides The Guy'd Book (though some of that was made up).

-Okay, I'm not going to make a habit of writing non-fiction, but I wrote a new non-fiction book, The Illinois Mechanics Lien Statutes ... and Other Construction Stuff, published by the National Association of Credit Management Midwest.
-The book release was at their regional conference on October 19-20.
-Here's what Steven Boren, President of Contractors Adjustment Co said about it, "Norm provides a wonderful,thoughtful and humorous overview of the Illinois Mechanics Lien Act.
+Okay, I'm not going to make a habit of writing non-fiction, but I wrote a non-fiction book, The Illinois Mechanics Lien Statutes ... and Other Construction Stuff, published by the National Association of Credit Management Midwest.
+Here's what attorney Steven Boren, President of Contractors Adjustment Co said about it, "Norm provides a wonderful,thoughtful and humorous overview of the Illinois Mechanics Lien Act.
 Valuable reading for all in the construction industry."